dancet/rational-investor/README.md

 ## Installation

-* todo
+1. Download rational-investor.crx
+2. Open your Chrome extension page by browsing to [chrome://extensions/](chrome://extensions/)
+3. Drag the rational-investor.crx file into the extensions page
+4. Read and accept any notices Chrome displays

 ## How to use this extension

-1. Download the extension and install
-2. Log in to your supported broker of choice
+1. Log in to your supported broker of choice
-3. Enjoy clear headed investing
+2. Enjoy clear headed investing

+That's it, the extension does everything for you.
+No confguration needed.

 ## FAQ